noahehall/theBookOfNoah/web_technologies/core/browser/browser.md

 				if (intersectionRatio > prevRatio) elComingIntoViewLogic();
 				else elGoingOutOfViewLogic();
 				prevRatio = intersectionRatio;

+				doShitWithTheTarget(target);
 			});
 		}
-		// create an observer options object for const getObserverOptions = selector => ({
+		// create an observer options object for
+		// you need to create a new options object for each observer
+		// however each observer can monitor multiple targets
+		// shoudl memoize this bitch
+		const getObserverOptions = selector => ({
 			// if null is returned, uses viewport
 			root: document.querySelector(selector)